amano-takahisa/hot-channels/README.md

         - channels:join (Bot needs to join to the channel to get number of messages.)
         - chat:write (To post ranking messages.)
         - channels:read (To get list of channels)
+        - chat:write.customize (To post messages with custom name and icon)
 3. Install the bot to your workspace from left side menu Setting > Install app > Install Workspace.
 4. Copy Bot User OAuth Token which start from  `xoxb-`.